Frou Frou: 2002-2003: Details

 For Drowned in Sound, Andy Thomas wrote in a review of Details that its songs were "good, if not overly ambitious" and "pleasant enough to do the washing up to".
 In a four-and-a-half out of five star review, Alex Henderson of AllMusic praised Details for its "attractive" production, "solid songwriting", and "expressive vocals".
 Heap later said that Island Records "did an absolutely terrible job of marketing [Details]" due to being more focused on promoting Sugababes at the time.
 The album sold poorly and Island dropped Frou Frou from the label but offered Heap a solo deal, which she turned down.
 The two soon disbanded the group, though they gained a cult following in the following few years.
 In 2004, Chris Douridas, a DJ for KCRW and the music supervisor for the animated film Shrek 2, reached out to Sigsworth about recording a cover of Bonnie Tyler's 1984 song "Holding Out for a Hero" for the film.
 Sigsworth wanted Heap to sing on the cover and the two soon reunited as Frou Frou to record a rendition of the song, which appeared in the film's closing credits.

-The duo also worked together in 2003 on a track for Britney Spears's fourth album In The Zone, entitled "Over To You Now".
-The track was written by Sigsworth, Swedish pop star Robyn and her long-term songwriting companion, and Sigsworth asked Heap to come in and make the song more suitable for Spears, adding backing vocals and making the track more electronic music-infused.
-Despite not being used on In The Zone, the track was released in late 2005 on the Japan CD single of Spears' single, "Someday (I Will Understand)" and on the UK and Japan bonus CDs of the DVD release of her reality TV show, Britney and Kevin: Chaotic.
+The duo also worked together in 2003 on a track for Britney Spears's fourth album In the Zone, entitled "Over to You Now".
+The track was written by Sigsworth, Swedish pop singer Robyn and her long-term songwriting companion, and Sigsworth asked Heap to come in and make the song more suitable for Spears, adding backing vocals and making the track more electronic music-infused.
+Despite not being used on In the Zone, the track was released in late 2005 on the Japan CD single of Spears' single, "Someday (I Will Understand)" and on the UK and Japan bonus CDs of the DVD release of her reality TV show, Britney and Kevin: Chaotic.